DhrumiPrajapati/ExplainEDU/README.md

 - An in-depth exploration of model explainability using SHAP values to interpret predictions for both technical and non-technical audiences.

 🔗 [**Read the Full Research Paper (PDF)**](docs/ExplainEDU_Research_Paper.pdf)

-This repository serves as the accompanying codebase and practical demonstration of the research findings presented in the paper.